What Is Big And Small In Baccarat?

 B pair is short for Banker Pair, a popular side bet in live baccarat games.
 It refers to a side bet on whether the first two cards of the banker’s hand will form a suited pair, such as K-K, 3-3, A-A, etc.

 The most common companion side wager is the Player Pair (or P Pair).
-It pays 28.7 to 1 for the first two cards on the player hand to be a suited pair.
-The house edge for the player pair wager is higher at 4.20%.
-And both are available at select online live baccarat rooms.
+It pays 28.7 to 1 for the first two cards on the player’s hand to be a suited pair.
+The house edge for the player pair wager is higher, at 4.20%.
+Both are available at select online live baccarat rooms.

-Big Tiger baccarat is not actually a distinctive type of baccarat.
-Rather, it is a unique side bet that pays when the banker hand wins with a point total of 6 consisting of three cards.
+Big Tiger is a unique side bet that pays when the banker’s hand, consisting of three cards, wins with a point total of 6.
 A winning Big Tiger bet pays 50 to 1 and loses on all other results.

 All non-natural player wins in Tiger Baccarat pay even money, while non-natural winning banker bets enjoy a 1 to 1 payout minus a standard 5% house commission.
 Meanwhile, a winning tie bet collects an 8 to 1 payout.